 Minimizes Urinary Tract Infections

-This statistic indicates the percent of long-term residents who had a urinary tract infection.
-UTI's may be an indicator of lower quality nursing care.
-However, this datapoint may be skewed for some nursing homes due to inconsistent reporting standards for urinary tract infections.
+This is the percent of residents that sustained a urinary tract infection.
+Urinary tract infections are considered by many experts to be an indicator of the quality of nursing care at a nursing home.
+UTI's are often linked to a nursing home with worse hygiene protocols.
+However, this metric could also be skewed for certain facilities due to varying reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication